Baba Farid

+Farīduddīn Masūd Ganjshakar (c.
+4 April 1188 – 7 May 1266), commonly known as Bābā Farīd or Sheikh Farīd (also in Anglicised spelling Fareed, Fareed ud-Deen, Masood, etc.), was a 12th-13th century Punjabi Muslim mystic, poet and preacher.
+Revered by Muslims and Sikhs alike, he remains one of the most revered Muslim mystics of South Asia during the Islamic Golden Age.

 Biography

-Baba Farīd or Fariduddin Masud was born in 1188 (573 AH) in Kothewal, 10 km from Multan in the Punjab region, to Jamāl-ud-dīn Suleimān and Maryam Bībī (Qarsum Bībī), daughter of Wajīh-ud-dīn Khojendī.
+Bābā Farīd was born in 1188 (573 AH) in Kothewal, 10 km from Multan in the Punjab region, to Jamāl-ud-dīn Suleimān and Maryam Bībī (Qarsum Bībī), daughter of Wajīh-ud-dīn Khojendī.
+His family had immigrated to the Indus Valley from Kabul in modern-day Afghanistan during the time of his grandfather.
+He received his early education at Multan, which had become a centre for Muslim education.

-He was a Sunni Muslim and was one of the founding fathers of the Chishti Sufi order.

-Baba Farid received his early education at Multan, which had become a centre for Muslim education.
 There he met his teacher Khwaja Qutbuddin Bakhtiar Kaki, who was passing through Multan on his way from Baghdad to Delhi.

 Once his education was over, he moved to Delhi, where he learned the Islamic doctrine from his master, Khwaja Qutbuddin Bakhtiar Kaki.
 He later moved to Hansi, Haryana.
-When Khwaja Bakhtiyār Kākī died in 1235, Farīd left Hansi and became his spiritual successor, and he settled in Ajodhan (the present Pakpattan, Pakistan) instead of Delhi.
+When Khwaja Bakhtiyār Kākī died in 1235, Farīd left Hansi and became his spiritual successor and instead of settling in Delhi, he returned to his native Punjab and settled in Ajodhan (present-day Pakpattan, Punjab, Pakistan).
+He was one of the founding fathers of the Chishti Sufi order.

 Fariduddin Ganjshakar's shrine darbār is located in Pakpattan, Punjab, Pakistan.